Council Services Current Situation 20/01/21

 Family Support Teams

-The five local Family Support Teams are available to provide information, advice, and support for families during this time.
+The five local Family Support Teams (which includes Flying Start) are available to provide information, advice, and support for families during this time.
 They can be contacted Monday to Friday, 9am-5pm, but are working flexibly around families’ support needs.
-The contact details for the local teams are on the web page at www.conwy.gov.uk/familycentres-contact
+The contact details for the local teams are on the web page at www.conwy.gov.uk/familylife

 Galw Gofal is operating as usual, providing 24/7 emergency telecare and out of hours call monitoring service to help protect older or vulnerable people in their own homes.
 Galw Gofal is committed to helping our customers remain safe and well at this time.

-Welsh Government guidance on childcare for parents and childcare providers https://gov.wales/coronavirus-and-childcare-provision
+Welsh Government guidance on childcare for parents and childcare providers is available at: https://gov.wales/coronavirus-and-childcare-provision

-For children entitled to free school meals, we’ll make direct payments into parents’ bank accounts to buy food equivalent to the free school meal.
-We’re writing to all parents who live with children entitled to free school meals with details on how to apply.
-The online form is available at www.conwy.gov.uk/covidfsm
+For children entitled to free school meals, we’ll make direct payments into parents’ bank accounts to buy food equivalent to the free school meal during school holidays, lockdown periods, and any period where a child has to self-isolate up to 9 April 2021.
+Further details at: www.conwy.gov.uk/covidfsm

 Free School Meals – New Applications